Nicole Parker: Mad TV

 In 2003, Parker joined the Season 9 cast of Mad TV.
 She was a featured performer, until Season 10, when she was promoted to cast member.
 Parker left the show on March 28, 2009, but appeared in sketches until the series finale in 2009.

 Parker's most notable characters include Pat-Beth LaMontrose and the Disney Girl.
-She also had impersonated many notable celebrities, mostly singers such as Britney Spears, Ashlee and Jessica Simpson, Julie Andrews, James Blunt, and Judy Garland.
+She also had impersonated celebrities, mostly singers such as Britney Spears, Ashlee and Jessica Simpson, Julie Andrews, James Blunt, and Judy Garland.